-- (2) This amount is 125.0% of the hypothetical reset minimum quarterly distribution. - (3) This amount is 150.0% of the hypothetical reset minimum quarterly distribution.
+(2) This amount is 125.0% of the hypothetical reset minimum quarterly distribution.

+(3) This amount is 150.0% of the hypothetical reset minimum quarterly distribution.

 The following table illustrates the total amount of available cash from operating surplus that would be distributed to the unitholders and our general partner, including in respect of IDRs, based on an average of the amounts distributed for a quarter for the two quarters immediately prior to the reset.
-The table assumes that immediately prior to the reset there would be average distribution to each common unit would be \$ to the two quarters prior to the reset.
+The table assumes that immediately prior to the reset there would be 29,097,176 common units outstanding, our general partner has maintained its 2.0% general partner interest, and the average distribution to each common unit would be \$0.85 for the two quarters prior to the reset.